Somerset: Nuclear electricity

 Hinkley Point C nuclear power station is a project to construct a 3,200 MW two-reactor nuclear power station.
 On 18 October 2010, the British government announced that Hinkley Point – already the site of the disused Hinkley Point A and (operational at the time) Hinkley Point B power stations – was one of the eight sites it considered suitable for future nuclear power stations.
 NNB Generation Company, a subsidiary of EDF, submitted an application for development consent to the Infrastructure Planning Commission on 31 October 2011.
 A protest group, Stop Hinkley, was formed to campaign for the closure of Hinkley Point B and oppose any expansion at the Hinkley Point site.
 In December 2013, the European Commission opened an investigation to assess whether the project breaks state-aid rules.
 On 8 October 2014 it was announced that the European Commission has approved the project, with an overwhelming majority and only four commissioners voting against the decision.
-Construction is underway and is projected to be completed in 2025.
+Construction began in 2017 with an initial completion date of 2025, which has since been extended to 2030.